abohn/abohn.github.io/_posts/2015-09-06-breaking-bad-names.md

 ![Full name replacements]( {{ site.url }}/images/math/FullNames.svg)

 The chance that a full name has no symbol replacements possible is 0.0015%!
+The full names contain, of course, more letters than the first name or last name separately.
-We again see that, due to having longer names, we have a larger mean and a long tail that extends to 25 symbol replacements, if you have a name like Catherine Bernasconi!
+This leads us again to see the distribution shift upwards, having a larger mean and a tail that extends out to 25 symbol replacements!
+An example of such a dense name is Catherine Bernasconi, with only 19 characters.

+Note: I did not consider elements that connect the first name and last name.
+The element Eb would not be matched to Catherine Bernasconi, if it existed.
+Allowing chemical symbols to connect the names would have slightly bumped the distribution up, due to allowing one more 2 character symbol to potentially match the name.
+It would also be interesting to see how these distributions compare to random distributions of letters of equal length, but I'll leave that to a future post.